 Green Beans with Warm Pistachio Vinaigrette Recipe

 And my green bean obsession continues….I’ve been eating them like they are going out of style.
 I go in phases where I seem to eat a lot of the same type of food before I move on to something else.
 I guess it could be worse though right?
 Beans are yummy and healthy!
-They are also take hardly any time at all to cook.
+They also take hardly any time at all to cook.

 I’ve used nuts with beans before, but never pistachios.
 I could only find pistachios in the shell at our local grocery store so I had to break open the shell before I could start my recipe.
 I ended up eating quite a few pistachios.
 They are addicting!